-Indeed, it was shown by \textcite{Blazquez-Salcedo:2018jnn} that the static, spherically symmetric scalarized \bh{s} that were found by \textcite{Silva:2017uqg} for $f(\varphi)=\alpha\phi^2/2$ are unstable against radial perturbations, unlike their counterparts found by \textcite{Doneva:2017bvd} for $f(\varphi) = \lambda^{2}(1 - e^{-3/2 \varphi^2})/12$.
-It was later demonstrated in \textcite{Silva:2018qhn} by examining the case $f(\varphi)=\alpha\varphi^2/2 + \xi \varphi^4$ that it is indeed the nonlinearity in $\varphi$ that controls the stability of scalarized \bh{s}.
-It was further shown by \textcite{Macedo:2019sem} and~\textcite{Minamitsuji:2019iwp} that a quartic scalar field self-interaction would be sufficient to make scalarized \bh{s} stable for the $f(\varphi)=\alpha\varphi^2/2$ case.
-These results, which will be discussed in Sec.~\ref{sec:bh_scalarization}, are a clear demonstration that although the onset of scalarization can be described fully using action \eqref{eq:ActionCaseI}, the \emph{endpoint of the tachyonic instability and the properties of the scalarized configurations will depend to the nonlinear interaction between the scalar and curvature}, and are thus model dependent.
+Indeed, it was shown by \textcite{Blazquez-Salcedo:2018jnn} that the static, spherically symmetric scalarized \bh{s} that were found by \textcite{Silva:2017uqg} for $f(\varphi)=\alpha\phi^2/2$ are unstable against radial perturbations, unlike their for counterparts for $f(\varphi) = \lambda^{2}(1 - e^{-3/2 \varphi^2})/12$ found by \textcite{Doneva:2017bvd}. \textcite{Silva:2018qhn} later demonstrated by examining the case $f(\varphi)=\alpha\varphi^2/2 + \xi \varphi^4$ that it is indeed the nonlinearity in $\varphi$ that controls the stability of scalarized \bh{s}.
+It was further shown by \textcite{Macedo:2019sem} and~\textcite{Minamitsuji:2019iwp} that a quartic scalar-field self-interaction would be sufficient to make scalarized \bh{s} stable for the $f(\varphi)=\alpha\varphi^2/2$ case.
+These results, which are discussed in Sec.~\ref{sec:bh_scalarization}, are a clear demonstration that although the onset of scalarization can be described fully using action \eqref{eq:ActionCaseI}, the end point of the tachyonic instability and the properties of the scalarized configurations will depend to the nonlinear interaction between the scalar and curvature and are thus model dependent.

-We remark that models described by action \eqref{actionsgb} lead to scalarization of compact stars as well for certain regions of their parameter spaces, see~\textcite{Silva:2017uqg,Doneva:2017duq}.
+We remark that models described by action \eqref{actionsgb} lead to scalarization of compact stars as well for certain regions of their parameter spaces; see~\textcite{Doneva:2017duq} and \textcite{Silva:2017uqg}.